UpstreamDataInc/amodbus/doc/source/library/simulator/config.rst

 Configuration
 =============

-Configuring the pymodbus simulator is done with a json file, or if only using the datastore simulator a python dict (same structure as the device part of the json file).
+Configuring the amodbus simulator is done with a json file, or if only using the datastore simulator a python dict (same structure as the device part of the json file).